DavidPeterWatson/AppointmentSceduler/Readme.md

 ## About

 This project is the result of a C# test for Fixx IT, completed by David Watson.
+This project was written with VS Code on a Mac.
+Xunit.Gherkin.Quick was used for BDD tests instead of Specflow because Specflow does not run on Mac.

+## To Test

+To run the tests clone the repo and run the following commands dotnet restore dotnet build dotnet test

 ## Brief

+The Brief of the test was as follows:

 Your task is to implement part of an appointment scheduling library for a company called BestMed, a small medical practice consisting of 3 different medical practitioners.